When are Local Queries Useful for Robust Learning?: Distribution-Free Robust Learning with Local Equivalence Queries

 \subsection{Query Complexity Bounds Using Online Learning Results}

 In the previous section, we derived sample complexity upper bounds for robustly consistent learners.
 The challenge is thus to create algorithms that perform robust empirical risk minimization, as we are operating in the realizable setting.
 We begin by showing that, if one can ignore computational limitations, then online learning results can be used to guarantee robust learnability.
 We recall the online learning setting in Appendix~\ref{app:online}.
-We denote by $\Lit(\C)$ the Littlestone dimension of a concept class $\C$, which is defined in Appendix~\ref{app:complexity} and appears in the query complexity bound in the theorem below, whose proof can be found in Appendix~\ref{app:soa}.
+We denote by $\Lit(\C)$ the Littlestone dimension of a concept class $\C$, which is defined in Appendix~\ref{app:complexity} and appears in the query complexity bound in the theorem below.